 \subsection{The critical temperature}

 Next we derive the critical temperature.
 For this purpose we follow the procedure that leads to the derivation of the BCS relation.
-With \(\sigma=0\), we consider the gap equation for the diquark field at \(T=0\) and the gap equation for the diquark field at \(T=T_c\) (with \(\Delta=0\)),
+With \(\sigma=0\), we consider the gap equations for the diquark field at \(T=0\) and at \(T=T_c\) (with \(\Delta=0\)),